Training and Assessment Policy - VET

 Purpose:

-This policy establishes a framework for complying with Standard 1 of the Standards for Registered Training Organisations 2015 made under the National vocational Education and Training Regulator Act 2011.
+This policy establishes a framework for complying with Outcome 1 of the Outcome Standards in the 2025 Standards for Registered Training Organisations.

 Scope:

-This policy applies to all involved in the promotion and delivery of VET courses.
+This policy applies to all involved in the development and delivery of VET courses.

 Statement:

-It is the responsibility of the Director of VET to seek advice on the training and assessment strategies for every VET course and every VET unit of competency offered within the College’s scope of registration, and to implement such strategies.
+It is the responsibility of the Director of VET to ensure that there is a current and effective training and assessment strategy for every VET course offered within the College’s scope of registration, and to implement such strategies.

 A training and assessment strategy (TAS) shall be developed by the Course Coordinator for each VET qualification prior to delivering any component of the qualification and the TAS shall be reviewed by the Director of VET, or delegated representative, on an annual basis.
 The TAS for each course shall be consistently used in all teaching locations, with some approved changes to cater to the specific local cohort profiles.
-All changes to the TAS for a particular course must be approved by the Director of VET, prior to course delivery.
+All changes to the TAS for a particular course must be approved by the Manager, VET courses (or the Director of VET as appropriate), prior to course delivery.